 Whether you have driven through a deep puddle, accidentally left your windows open or there’s a problem with one of the door seals; water can cause serious damage to your car, affecting its mechanics as well as how it looks.
 Even if the interior has got damp in a downpour, it could leave you with stains and fusty odours which may impact your car’s value.

 In this guide, we’ll show you what to do when your car has flooded in the rain, including common mechanical faults, cleaning after flooding, and problem areas where sealant leaks are likely to occur.
+We’ll also answer common questions relating to things like insurance cover, as well as the symptoms of flood damage.

 If your car has been flooded by rain, there are lots of things that can go wrong with its mechanics – both under the bonnet and in the cabin.
 We’ve listed some of these common faults and problems below: